JuliaRegistries/RegistryCI.jl/test/reference_comments/comment_pass_false_type_new_package_suggest_onepointzero_false_version_1.0.0_point_to_slack_false.md

     - ...
     ```

+    If you are using JuliaHub, trigger registration the same way you did the first time, but enter release notes that specify the breaking changes.
     </details>

 - This is a breaking change, but the release notes do not mention it.
 Please add a mention of the breaking change to the release notes.
     <details><summary>Example of adding release notes with breaking notice</summary>

+    If you are using the comment bot `@JuliaRegistrator`, you can add release notes to this registration by re-triggering registration while specifying release notes:

     ```
     @JuliaRegistrator register